myknight2020/CPU_in_VHDL/Test Results/README.md

 Explanation

 PC_out and ROM_out denote which instruction is currently being executed.
-Each instruction was made to last for 3 clock cycles because executing reading from the register file and accessing RAM takes 1 and 2 clock cycles, respectively.
+Each instruction was made to last for 3 clock cycles because accessing the register file and RAM takes 1 and 2 clock cycles, respectively.
+So, every instruciton is about 60ns in this example.

-The first instruction is